People who have gone to the trouble of printing a book often want to turn it into a digital (e-) book as well.

 Costs and returns: It won't cost you anything to place your book on the kindle bookstore - except what you pay the designer to prepare the book according to Kindle's technical requirements.
 Your cost - if it could be called that - is the commission Kindle will deduct from your sales returns depending on the MB size of the book in download bandwidth and choices you make during the upload process.
 Typically, your returns will be somewhere between 30% and 70% of the retail price of the book.
 You can decide what price you want to put on your book.

-E-books have to become reflowable to be easily viewable on many different screen sizes, ie., they reconfigure to fit your screen like websites do to be easily readable.
+Be prepared for your e-book to look very different from the printed version.
+E-books have to become reflowable to be easily viewable on many different screen sizes, ie., like websites they reconfigure to fit your screen to be easily readable.
 If you want your e-book to have exactly the same layout and look as your printed version, reflowable e-books are not for you.
 If your layout is to be exactly preserved you are really asking for what is called a fixed layout - and that will not be readable at smaller screen sizes.
 The reflowable e-book will still contain all your images and content but decorative fonts and fancy features will have to go.
 With e-books simple and uncluttered is best.
 Though, as technology leaps ahead, they will have more features.

 To get your e-book onto Amazon/Kindle you need to set up an account with Amazon, give them your bank account details and put a price on your book.
 Prices are rising and Amazon takes a cut.
 Typically you get a better return than from a traditional publisher - but sales often need to get to a minimum threshold set by Kindle before money is transferred to your bank account, and returns can move a bit depending on the download size of your book in MBs.